DatepollSystems/WaiterRobot-Desktop/README.md

 # WaiterRobot-Mediator

+## Run

+To run the development version you have to supply the app version.
+This can be done in two ways:

+- supply as system property / vm-option `-Djpackage.app-version="99.0.0"`
+- run the distributable and supply as gradle property: `./gradlew runDistributable -PversionString=99.0.0`

+> Use `99.0.0` as version so that the backend knows that all features are available or supply a specific version if you
+> have checked out an old release or want to test with a "real" version string.

+The pre-configured IntelliJ run configurations already include this config.

 ## Create Release

 Releases are created by CI and are published to GitHub releases.
 There are executables for Windows, Mac and Linux